3d-printing-canada/CR10S-Pro-BL-Touch-Install-Guide/README.md

 # CR10S-Pro-BL-Touch-Install-Guide
 How to flash the LCD and Firmware for the BL touch on the CR10S-Pro

+### IMPORTANT: On our youtube video of this installation, there is no prompt for flashing the Marlin firmware required for this modification.
+You may flash Marlin using the instructions below at any time, and it is mandatory for this modification to work.

 ## Flashing The LCD

 1) Visit InsanityAutomation's Marlin Creality_DWINTEST Github branch here: https://github.com/InsanityAutomation/Marlin/tree/Creality_DWINTest